 Call 952-806-5616 to schedule an appointment.

-Learn more about the TRIA Patella Femoral Program from the program lead Rachel Hakanson, PT, DPT, OCS and Dr. Marc Tompkins.
+Learn more about the patellofemoral program at TRIA from the program lead Rachel Hakanson, PT, DPT, OCS and Marc Tompkins, MD.

 TRIA has a unique collaboration of physicians and physical therapists with enhanced expertise in patellofemoral pain (PFP) patellofemoral (PF) instability.
 Our physicians are actively involved in the ongoing research in patellofemoral pathology and sought after as speakers on the topic.

 For the past several years, a select group of physical therapists have been working alongside PF physicians, collaborating with the physician during patient visits, observing surgery, as well as obtaining continuing education specific to the patellofemoral joint.

 We have “PF clinic”, in which a patient with a PF diagnosis is evaluated both by a physician and physical therapist, separate or together, depending on the need.
 Patient satisfaction with this comprehensive approach has been very positive; patients (and their parents) have expressed that their needs are being addressed and appreciate the collaboration among their providers.
 We as providers have also found this partnership beneficial, as it enables good communication, as well as providing an excellent learning opportunity among medical providers.